I/O Lakehouse et Warehouse

 Read a dataset from a Fabric Lakehouse.

-Tries formats in order: Delta → Parquet → CSV.
+By default, tries formats in order: Delta → Parquet → CSV.
 The first format that succeeds is used; the detected format is logged with the resulting shape.
+Pass

 lakehouse_name (str) – Display name of the Lakehouse (e.g.